 The Bank operates a defined contribution scheme.
-The assets of the scheme are held separately from those of the Bank and is independently administered.
-The pension cost charge of £442,453 for 2016, (2015: £371,310) represents contributions payable by the Bank to the fund.
+The assets of the scheme are held separately from those of the Bank and are independently administered.
+The pension cost charge of £437,858 for 2017, (2016: £442,453) represents contributions payable by the Bank to the fund.
 All pension liabilities were fully satisfied at the year end.